Witzelfitz/gis_plot/README.md

 Local web application for printing **Zivilschutz GIS maps** from the Swiss Federal Geoportal ([map.geo.admin.ch](https://map.geo.admin.ch)) as print-ready **A0 landscape PDFs** (1189 × 841 mm).

+Fork of [`GentleBillow/gis_plot`](https://github.com/GentleBillow/gis_plot), extended with a Node.js-only runtime, interactive map-based extent selection, and usability improvements for Zivilschutz workflows.

 ---

 ## Features

 - Browse all WMS layers available on `wms.geo.admin.ch`
 - Choose the print extent interactively on a Leaflet map with an OpenStreetMap background
-- Keep the print frame fixed to the A0 landscape aspect ratio and rotate it as needed
+- Keep the print frame fixed to the A0 landscape aspect ratio
 - Keep frequently used Zivilschutz layers pinned at the top of the selection
 - Select one or more layers and define a map extent in Swiss LV95 (EPSG:2056)
-- Generates an A0 PDF with title block, north arrow, and scale bar
+- Generates an A0 PDF with optional title, north arrow, scale bar, and print date
 - Runs entirely locally — no data leaves your machine

 ---